-- Splitting of the ensembles: after splitting into two, we have bipartite entanglement if we had before multipartite entanglement. - The splitting does not generate entanglement, if we consider projecting to a fixed particle number.
+- After splitting it into two, we have bipartite entanglement if we had before multipartite entanglement. - The splitting does not generate entanglement, if we consider projecting to a fixed particle number.

 [N. Killoran, M. Cramer, and M. B. Plenio, PRL 112, 150501 (2014).]